cloud-elements/devportal/docs/elements/actessentials/events.md

 {% include polling_and_webhooks_defined.md %}

-Cloud Elements supports polling events for Act Essentials.
+Cloud Elements supports polling events for Act!
+Essentials.

 In order to enable polling, add these two extra configurations to your instance JSON: